About the Democratic Erosion Event Dataset

 - Want to know whether democratic erosion is more likely in countries with high levels of poverty or economic inequality?
 Merge DEED with other sources of data like the World Bank’s World Development Indicators or the UN’s Human Development Data.

 If you’re looking for examples, check out the data visualizations and descriptive statistics prepared by our students, or read the Texas A&M capstone reports from 2018 and 2019, which include ideas for more potential uses of the dataset.

-The Democratic Erosion Event Dataset raw data and/or the data dashboard may be cited as follows:
+Please cite the DEED raw data and/or data dashboard as follows:

 Gottlieb, Jessica, Robert Blair, Hannah Baron, Aries Arugay, Cameron Ballard-Rosa, Don Davidson, Laura Gamboa, Guy Grossman, Shelby Grossman, Christina Kulich-Vamvakas, Nancy Lapp, Jennifer McCoy, Amanda Robinson, Steven Rosenzweig, Eric Royer, Cathy Lisa Schneider, Susan Stokes, and Megan Turnbull.
 2019.
 “Democratic Erosion Event Dataset v3.”
 Democratic Erosion: A Cross-University Collaboration.